Comments on Smart Games' tile puzzle IQ Hexagon.

 §2: Orientations.
 All the factory tiles except D have twelve orientations; tile D, with an axis of symmetry, has only six.

-When a tile is physically picked up and flipped over, the action is called inversion, and it can be reponsible for generating additional orientations.
+When a tile is physically picked up and flipped over, the action is called inversion, and it can be responsible for generating additional orientations.
 For IQH tiles and polyhexes, inversion has the same effect as mirror-image reflection.
 If inverting a tile does yield new orientations, the tile is said to be chiral; otherwise achiral.
 All the factory tiles are chiral except tile D.

 To give an example, figure 2a shows all twelve orientations of tile B: